Sunday was a classy affair with a surprise from my best friend, a woman who is the most giving, selfless, thoughtful person I know.

 Remove and allow to cool for 5 minutes.

-Spoon the custard into a small serving glass halfway up.
-Then spoon the strawberries on top.
-Garnish with finely chopped pistachios and pour over two tablespoons of the strawberry sauce on top.
+Spoon two thirds of the custard into a small serving glass.
+Top with the roasted strawberries and pour over two tablespoons of the strawberry sauce on top.